 - Involvement of micro-influencers, macro-influencers, local celebrities, or brand ambassadors

 - Running of contests

-Social media analysis is an essential part of eCommerce market research that allows us to uncover the competitor marketing strategies that our client could take into consideration when entering the new market, such as the use of micro-influencers, UGC, and contests.
+Social media analysis is an essential part of eCommerce market research that allows us to uncover the competitor marketing strategies that our client could consider when entering the new market, such as using micro-influencers, UGC, and contests.

 Doing a consumer survey helps us gather information about the behavior of the potential customers of our client in the target market as well as factors that influence their buying decision related to products and services offered by our client, sporting goods in this case.

-After doing a consumer survey for this particular client, we found that a wide assortment of products and better prices were the most important aspects for buyers for shopping at a preferred online retailer.
-Other major aspects that influence consumer choice are related to delivery, namely free delivery, fast delivery, and extended return policy.
+After doing a consumer survey for this particular client, we found that a wide assortment of products and better prices were the most critical aspects for buyers to shop at a preferred online retailer.
+Other major aspects influencing consumer choice are related to delivery, namely free delivery, fast delivery, and extended return policy.

 Specifically, we found that the competitive stores offered free delivery for certain order amounts and free returns with longer periods.
 It is worth mentioning that 65% of the respondents to a survey carried out by International Post Corporation in 2020 cited “free delivery” as the most important factor that affected their decision to buy online.

 Conducting 5-second tests help us know the potential customer’s first impression of our client’s website.
 The information we gather here will allow our client to make improvements in terms of UI and design that will be more attractive to consumers.
 We ask the following questions:

 - What do you think this website sells?